BernhardBaumrock/RockMigrations/README.md

 ## Examples

-Please see the readme of the RockMigrationsDemo Repo for detailed examples of what you can do and how: https://github.com/BernhardBaumrock/RockMigrationsDemo
+Please see the readme of the RockMigrationsDemo Repo for some examples of what you can do and how: https://github.com/BernhardBaumrock/RockMigrationsDemo

 ## Run Migrations